jlaire/dlx-cpp/README.md

 [example/dlx](example/dlx) is a simple command-line program that reads an exact cover problem from stdin and solves it.

-The first line should contain the number of columns, and the following lines contain the rows of the matrix.
+The first line of stdin contains the number of columns, and the following lines contain the rows of the matrix.

 Output can be controlled by flags.
 By default, only the number of solutions is